What to Expect after Joint Surgery

-Here is some information about what to expect after surgery and things to look out for.
+Joint replacement surgery is painful – just like any other surgery.
+Here is some information about what to expect and things to look out for.

 Using ice packs can help reduce swelling and ease the pain.
-Use a bag of peas or rice, wrapped into a damp cloth to allow cold through but protect your skin from ice burn.
-Place on the knee and leave for 20 mins.
-Allow 1-2 hours between ice applications to allow your skin to return to normal.
+Place on the knee and leave for 20 minutes and allow one to two hours between ice applications to allow your skin to return to normal.

 If you experience increased swelling and pain, please seek medical advice.

-Constipation is usually due to the pain relief medication you are taking.
+Constipation is expected and is usually due to the pain relief medication you are taking.
 We will give you some laxative medication as part of the routine pain relief package.
 Please ensure you take these as prescribed, along with plenty of water to drink.
 Keeping mobile will help reduce symptoms.
-If you struggle, then please discuss with your GP.

 Washing and dressing

 The dressing over your wound will be showerproof, so you will be able to get it wet.
-If your knee feels comfortable, you can use an over bath shower.
 Many people prefer to strip wash for the first few days.
 Consider putting a chair or stool in the bathroom so you have somewhere to rest.

 Deep vein thrombosis (DVT)

-Blood clots in the leg can occur after joint replacement surgery.
-If your leg becomes hard, swollen, hot and painful, especially in the calf area, then this could be a sign of a blood clot.
-Please seek medical advice if you get these symptoms.
+Blood clots in the leg can occur after joint surgery.
+If the area around your scar becomes hard, swollen, hot and painful, especially in the calf area, then this could be a sign of a blood clot and you need to seek medical advice.

 Support after discharge

-Even though you may be discharged after you operation, you are not alone.
-There is always someone available who you can contact for advice.
-You will be given information about whom to contact should you require any help.
+There is always someone available who you can contact for advice after your discharge.
+You will be given information about who you can contact if you require any help.

-You will receive a routine follow-up telephone call to check on you the day after your discharge.
+You will receive a routine follow-up call the day after your discharge.

 You can contact your surgical consultant's secretary who will be able to assist you in contacting a member of the team.